 I am slumped over all the time, I can't move from my bed, I bleed ALL THE TIME!!
 I have not been sexually active in about 4 months due to me bleeding all the time.
 I bleed blood clots, huge blood clots, they come out everywhere; toilet, shower.

 My self esteem has totally decreased, I feel depressed all the time and I cry so many nights wishing for answers.
 I am a strong believer in God and know that all things are possible for those who believe!!
 I am on my 7th doctor and he is located in another city.
-I am believing that because he specializes in endometriosis, fibroids, and infertility.
+I am believing that because he specialises in endometriosis, fibroids, and infertility.

 I would like to speak to all the women that are going through a similar situation, hold your head up, I know it is hard.
 I know sometimes you want to give up and stop looking for solutions to fix the problem.